If you can't trust your memory what can you trust?

 IT'S ALL GOOD

-A short film starring Ben Wilson and directed by Joe Auborn.
+A short film from 2019, starring Ben Wilson and directed by Joe Auborn.
 It was part of 'Fourteen', a project by Theatre Royal Bath (Engage) and Screenology to create 14 filmed monologues.

 A young man Joe shares a flat with his best mate Ed and his best mate's girlfriend Em.
 Life is good for Joe except: he can't seem to sleep at night, Em completely fills his waking thoughts and Ed is acting like a total dick.
 He's sure it will all work out eventually, but will it?